Minty-2004/Simple-Momentum-Strategy/README.md

 Graduating: Summer 2026
 [LinkedIn Profile](www.linkedin.com/in/muntasir-shahzad) | [Email](muntasir.s.2004@gmail.com)

-Please don't hesitate to contact me if you have any questions, suggestions, or otherwise
+Please don't hesitate to contact me if you have any questions, suggestions, or otherwise.

 ---